zslhg903/NINA/NINA/Documentation/NINA.md

 17. **Refresh Rotators**
     - Refreshes the device list and checks for newly connected rotators
 18. **Connect Rotator**
-    - Attempts to connect the rotator to NINA
+    - Attempts to connect the rotator to N.I.N.A.
 19. **Rotator Target Position and Move**
     - Allows you to set a specific rotator target rotation